 Burl and Crotch Veneer

-Some veneer types are highly prone to warping.
-Burls and crotch veneers have unusual cell structures that expand and contract at different rates when humidity changes and thus changes the moisture content in those wood cells.
-These veneers should be stored in anything that will prevent changes in moisture content.
-Shrink wrap, plastic "cling" wrap, or even a trash bag can be used.
+Some veneers are highly prone to warping.
+Burls and crotch veneers have unusual cell structures that expand and contract at different rates when there are changes in ambient humidity.
+These changes then affect the moisture content in those wood cells which causes buckling of the veneer.
+Burl and crotch veneer can be stored in anything that will prevent changes in moisture content.
+Plastic "cling" wrap or even a trash bag can be used for this purpose.
 Store the veneer flat and preferably with some evenly distributed weight on top.

 Long Wood Veneer

-Straight grain and other non-burl veneers can be pressed between two pieces of MDF or flake board, and
+Ideally, these veneers can be pressed between two pieces of plywood or MDF, shrink wrapped together tightly, and

 Typically, there is no "shelf life" to a veneer when it is stored properly.
 I have used elm burl veneer that was sliced in the early 1970's and there was no problem.

 Veneers stored in damp environments are subject to patches of mold.
 To prevent this from occurring, use a dehumidifier in the area where the veneers are kept.
 And should a patch of mold form, wipe on a light coat of oxalic acid (wood bleach) which is available in most hardware stores.
 It is often used to clean wood decks.
-Follow the directions on the container.
-It will probably cause darker veneers like walnut to lighten up a bit.
+Follow the directions on the container but be aware that it could cause darker veneers like walnut to lighten up a bit.

 medium sized veneers, I prefer to sandwich them between two

-oversized sheets of MDF or flakeboard.
-I then use screws, shrink wrap, or
+oversized sheets of MDF or plywood.
+I then use screws, shrink wrap or

 duct tape to hold the sandwich together.

-veneers are best stored unrolled.
+veneers can be stored unrolled too.
 I made a shelf above my garage

 door from a 4 x 8 sheet of plywood.
 I keep a couple layers of trash bags over the veneers to minimize moisture changes.
 You also might also be able

-to convince your spouse to let you store them under the couch or bed.
-Some of my best veneers are stored there!
+to convince your spouse to let you store veneer under the couch or coffee table.
+Some of my best veneers are stored under my bed!